Rush Hour (American TV series)

 Rush Hour is an American police procedural comedy-drama television series developed by Bill Lawrence and Blake McCormick that is based on the film of the same name.
+The series was produced by Doozer, RatPac Television, New Line Cinema and Warner Bros.
+Television.
 Similar to the films, the series follows Detective Carter, a radical LAPD detective, and Detective Lee, a by-the-book detective from Hong Kong, as they are forced into an unlikely partnership.
 CBS placed a series order on May 8, 2015.
 The show premiered on March 31, 2016.

 On May 16, 2016, CBS cancelled the show after one season.
 On May 26, 2016, CBS removed the show from its schedule; however, they later announced the show would return on July 23, 2016, to burn off the remaining episodes.
 The series finale aired on August 20, 2016.